Our Goal: A Safe Learning Environment for Every Student

 K-12 School Security: What SIA Recommends

-- Restart federal assistance to schools struggling with the cost of meeting security needs.
+- Expand federal assistance to schools struggling with the cost of meeting security needs

-- Strengthen partnerships with local government, education professionals and law enforcement to promote deployment of effective technologies that enhance school safety and security.
+- Strengthen partnerships among local government, education professionals and public safety officials to promote deployment of effective technologies that enhance school safety and security

 Resources for School Security and Safety